-Coaching Academy and Girls Development Programme
+Football Coaching Academy and Girls Development Programme

-The Coaching Academy
+Football Coaching Academy

+The Piggott School offers a unique sports coaching programme, with the aim of developing talented young football coaches and sports leaders.
 Whether you are interested in becoming a football coach, physical education teacher or a fitness instructor, The Piggott School Coaching Academy will give you the skills, knowledge and experience to develop your career as a sports leader.

+Open to both male and female students between 16-18 years, the course is a must for any football enthusiast.
 Both courses are delivered over 2 years and offer a range of qualifications and awards to suit all levels.
 The school will create a bespoke educational package to suit your academic ability and interests which could include A-Levels, CTEC or BTEC qualifications.

 Entry requirements are a best 8 score of 47 Points plus a minimum Grade 3 in English and Mathematics.
 You must follow an English course (equivalent to GCSE) if you do not have at least Grade 4 in English.